-The combination of the challenges above and other factors create significant barriers for persons with disabilities living in New Hampshire, including:
+The combination of the challenges above and other factors created significant barriers for persons with disabilities living in New Hampshire, including:

 Key Strategies to Address Barriers

-- Financial Literacy Training: Support people to develop skills and knowledge about personal money management and help them develop a plan for their financial future.
+- Financial Literacy Training: Supported people to develop skills and knowledge about personal money management and helped them develop a plan for their financial future.

-- Customized Employment and Discovery Process: Customized employment connects a job seeker who has unique interests and abilities to an employer who has an unmet business need.
-A job is customized to fit the needs of both the employer and the job seeker.
+- Customized Employment and Discovery Process: Connected job seekers with unique interests and abilities to employers with an unmet business need.
+Customized jobs to fit the needs of both the employer and the job seeker.

-Project E3 will provide New Hampshire’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.
+Project E3 provided New Hampshire’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.